royoluis/action_links_creator/README.md

 <h1>Module description and functionality</h1>
-<p>This module allows you add custom buttons to create new nodes near "+Add content" button in Content Administration section.</p>
+<p>This module allows you to add custom buttons to create new nodes near "+Add content" button in the Content Administration section.</p>

 ![image](https://github.com/user-attachments/assets/f4d85849-ceb1-47a1-9c7b-2a5a24f7c9a3)
 <h2>Example</h2>